cloudmesh-community/book/chapters/msg/graphql.md

 ```

 Variables can be defined in the *Query Variables* panel at left bottom
 of the *GraphiQL* client.
-It is defined as a json object and this is how
+It is defined as a JSON object and this is how
 it looks like

 ```json